-Follow the prompts to upload your completed application template and to pay your assessment application fee for the Experience pathway section 13: Stage one.
+Follow the prompts to upload your completed application template and to pay your assessment application fee for the Experience pathway registration application fee.

-- This rōpū will look at your written application to assess your experience and competence.
+- This advisor will work with your assessment rōpū including two social work kaiarotake, who will look at your written application to assess your experience and competence.

 - You will then be given a copy of the assessment.
 If the rōpū have any questions about your application, you may be invited to meet with them, either in person or via Zoom.
 You may invite support people and/or your endorsers to be with you.
 Following initial whanaungatanaga, the rōpū may ask you questions about your written application and/or give you a hypothetical case study and ask you to describe your social work approach to the situation.
 This is to help us understand your social work experience.